RaviiAithal/human_intervention_detection_on_tracks/README.md

 ## Model
 The project leverages the YOLOv8 architecture for real-time object detection.
 The model was trained on the custom dataset using transfer learning, starting from pre-trained weights on the COCO dataset.

+## Results
+This model achieved the mAP50 92.3(%), recall 80.6(%) and precision 95.2(%).
+The model is able to detect the classes with good confidence.